Electronic Technologies, Associates of Applied Science

 INCR 1344 - Microprocessor Systems Maintenance Fall 3

-Elective - Language, Philosophy and Culture / Creative Arts Elective Fall, Spring 3
+XXXX X3XX Language, Philosophy, and Culture/Creative Arts Elective (CORE) Fall, Spring 3

 13 Hours